 After the working status of a day of the week is set, that becomes the default status for that day of the week.
 For example, suppose you have made every Friday, with the hours 8:00 a.m. to 12:00 p.m. (noon), a working day.
 If you changed a particular Friday to either a full working day or a nonworking day and then wanted to change it back to the default hours for Fridays, you would need to select the Use Default option button to reset the hours from 8 a.m. to 12 p.m.
 Selecting any specific date and the Use Default option button sets that date's working hours to the default for its day of the week.

-Figure 3.17 shows the Change Working Time dialog box for the month of December 2002.
-Because the company gives all its employees the afternoon of December 24 and all of December 25 to celebrate Christmas, these days are marked as nonworking days.
+Figure 3.17 shows the Change Working Time dialog box for the month of December 2003.
+The company is having a holiday party on Friday, December 19.
+No work is likely to be accomplished on this project in the afternoon, so this day has been marked as a partial working day.
+Because the company gives all its employees the afternoon of December 24 as well as all of December 25 and 26 to celebrate Christmas, these days are marked as nonworking days.
 Partial working days are marked with slash marks; full nonworking days are marked in gray.

-Figure 3.17 You use the Change Working Time dialog box to define the days and hours when work can be scheduled by Microsoft Project.
+Figure 3.17 You use the Change Working Time dialog box to define the days and hours when work can be scheduled by Microsoft Project 2003.

 Changing the Standard Working Hours

 You can define the work periods for each day by supplying up to five work periods in the From and To text boxes of the Change Working Time dialog box.
 The default 8-hour work time periods each day are 8:00 a.m. to 12:00 p.m. and 1:00 p.m. to 5:00 p.m.